erickhun/blog/content/posts/investing-from-taiwan.md

 ### Diversification with ETFs (and why I don't recommend picking stocks)
 On the long term, putting all your savings in a single company is risky (aka *"put all your eggs in the same basket"*).
 What if this company never grows, or worst goes bankrupt?
 Investing in multiple companies is a way to **manage risks** and minimize it.

-It exists some financial products that help you to diversify.
+There are financial products that help you diversify.
 They're called [ETFs](https://www.thisismoney.co.uk/money/indexinvesting/article-4596628/Does-matter-global-ETF-invest-in.html).
-It's like a group of share of multiple companies grouped in a "single share".
-By purchasing a single share of an ETF, it is like if you own a part of few to up to thousands companies, accross multiples countries.
+It's like a group of shares of multiple companies grouped in a "single share".
+By purchasing a single share of an ETF, it is like owning a part of a few to up to thousands of companies, across multiple countries.

-\* _However, stock picking could be a good choice for you, if you understand the companies, their balance sheets, the market it is in.
+\* _However, stock picking could be a good choice for you, if you understand the companies, their balance sheets, the market they are in.
 It is however time consuming, and most of the time people trying to do it end up losing money, trying to [beat the market](https://www.investopedia.com/ask/answers/12/beating-the-market.asp).
-This is why I won't recommend it for inexperimented investestors._
+This is why I won't recommend it for inexperienced investors._

-#### IWDA to cover developped countries
+#### IWDA to cover developed countries

 [**IWDA**](https://www.ishares.com/uk/individual/en/products/251882/ishares-msci-world-ucits-etf-acc-fund) is one of the well diversified ETF I do recommend if you live in Taiwan.
 It is cheap to buy, is diversified, and the index it follows ([MSCI World](https://en.wikipedia.org/wiki/MSCI_World)) has great performance (averaging 8.5% returns since 1987).

 IWDA has exposure to all developed countries (US, France, Japan, UK, Canada, etc...) in the major industries (tech, healthcare, finance, consumers...).
 Buying 1 share of IWDA, is like buying indirectly a part of more than 1500 companies including Apple, Microsoft, Amazon, Tesla or Google.

-Here the top countries and companies it covers:
+Here are the top countries and companies it covers:
 ![MSCI World exposure](/img/investing-in-taiwan/msci-world-holdings.png)

 ![IWDA top holdings](/img/investing-in-taiwan/iwda-holdings.png)